G-Helper laptop showing battery at 80 percent charge limit - is the 80% battery care limit worth it

 When to turn it off

-Now that your battery is protected, make sure to keep it on whenever your laptop is sitting on the charger, or simply not being used at long periods.
-The only time you really need to set it back, is if you know you’re going to be using it outside for a lengthened amount of time.
-For example, if I have multiple classes lined up for the day I’ll make sure to charge it to 100% so I’m not that one guy that goes around asking for a charger after his laptop dies..
-Yeah once and never again.
-If you’re curious on another way you can be power efficient for your new (or older) laptop, please check how my undervolt guide to see a new but wonderful way to save battery every day.
+Now that your battery is protected, make sure to keep it on whenever your laptop is sitting on the charger or simply not being used for long periods.
+The only time you really need to set it back is if you know you’re going to be using it outside for a lengthened amount of time.
+For example, if I have multiple classes lined up for the day, I’ll make sure to charge it to 100%, so I’m not that one guy who goes around asking for a charger after his laptop dies.
+Yeah, once and never again.